The novel Orlucent® System detects a biomarker for neoangiogensis and stromal tissue remodeling associated with early melanoma development.

 03

-The analysis software measures the presence of the αvβ3 integrin, a biomarker that is indicative of stromal tissue remodeling and reports a score indicating the likelihood of malignancy potential.
+The analysis software measures the presence of the αvβ3 integrin, a biomarker that is indicative of stromal tissue remodeling and reports a score indicating the likelihood of malignant activity.

 8. Neto et al. Alpha-v-beta3 integrin expression in melanocytic nevi and cutaneous melanoma